SAP/sap-btp-reference-architectures/hyperscalers/AWS-Azure/AWS_Azure_CAP_PLS.md

 The reference architecture for SAP S/4HANA extensibility using SAP Private Link service uses the following SAP BTP services:

-- [SAP Private Link Service](https://discovery-center.cloud.sap/serviceCatalog/private-link-service?service_plan=standard&region=all&commercialModel=cloud): SAP Private Link service establishes a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
+- [SAP Private Link Service](https://discovery-center.cloud.sap/serviceCatalog/private-link-service?service_plan=standard&region=all&commercialModel=cloud) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->: SAP Private Link service establishes a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
 By reusing the private link functionality of our partner IaaS providers, it lets you access your services through private network connections to avoid data transfer via the public Internet.

 - [SAP Business Application Studio](https://discovery-center.cloud.sap/serviceCatalog/business-application-studio?region=all): SAP Business Application Studio (the next generation of SAP Web IDE) is a powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
 Available as a cloud service, it provides developers a desktop-like experience similar to market leading IDEs, while accelerating time-to-market with high-productivity development tools such as wizards and templates, graphical editors, quick deployment, and more.